Andrew RT Davies: Inter-leadership career

+In July 2020, RT Davies was reshuffled from Shadow Environment Minister to Shadow Health Minister.

 Following the storming of the United States Capitol by supporters of Donald Trump on 6 January 2021, Davies was criticised for comparing the riot to other British politicians' opposition to Brexit.

 Second leadership of the Welsh Conservative Group

-He was appointed as Leader of the Welsh Conservatives Group on 24 January 2021, following the resignation of Paul Davies, after a scandal involving possible breaches of Welsh COVID-19 regulations.
+RT Davies was appointed as Leader of the Welsh Conservatives Group on 24 January 2021, following the resignation of Paul Davies, after a scandal involving possible breaches of Welsh COVID-19 regulations.
+He quickly appointed a Shadow Cabinet on the same day.
+This ceased to be the Shadow Cabinet on 29 March 2021, after Nick Ramsay left the Welsh Conservatives to contest the 2021 Senedd election as an independent.
+In the 2021 Senedd election, the Welsh Conservatives received 16 seats.
+Davies stated his intention to remain as leader of the Welsh Conservatives after this result.

 In a July 2021 op-ed for Mail+, Davies accused the Welsh media of being "in hock to the nationalist agenda".
 He wrote: "This is what's in store for us in the Senedd over the next five years: listening to Labour ministers regurgitate historically ignorant, politically extreme ideas and a demonstrably poor understanding of sovereignty in Britain as they call for a federalist system that will only serve to worsen, not solve, the issues present in Wales."

+Davies took a leave of absence from September to December 2021, citing the impact that bouts of COVID-19 and the flu had had on his mental wellbeing.

+During his leadership, he opposed the changing of the default urban speed limit from 30mph to 20mph, being censured by the Senedd standards committee for bringing the Senedd into disrepute by inaccurately describing the policy as blanket.
+He also opposed the continued tenure of Vaughan Gething as First Minister, and called for further investigation and publication of evidence with regard to the firing of Hannah Blythyn.
+His leadership was increasingly described as populist.